experimental biomimetic wayfinding system for the visually impaired

 reflection & next steps

 I've always been inspired by nature and the biological sciences.
 After working on this project, I constantly seek opportunities to incorporate nature's time-tested solutions into my design practice.
+I recently completed Biomimicry 3.8's "Introduction to Biomimicry" course and I hope to take more courses in the future!

 This project was a collaboration between myself and two of my talented classmates: Dipale Aphale and Lisa Wong.